 Rizatriptan (generic Maxalt®) is a triptan medication that’ll help knock out the symptoms like headache pain that come with an acute migraine attack.
 It is available as a standard tablet or as an orally-dissolving tablet (ODT), a migraine medication that dissolves in your mouth.

-When you feel a migraine starting to roll in, Rizatriptan can help nip it in the bud (before you have to retreat into a dark room for two days).
-Rizatriptan may be able to relieve you of the full spectrum of acute migraine pain (which could include headache, nausea, sensitivity to light/sound).
+When you feel a migraine starting to roll in, rizatriptan can help nip it in the bud (before you have to retreat into a dark room for two days).
+Rizatriptan may be able to relieve you of many of the common symptoms you experience during a migraine attack (which could include headache, nausea, sensitivity to light/sound).

 Did you know that when you get a migraine, your blood vessels over-expand?
 Rizatriptan tablets act like traffic controllers for the blood vessels around your brain.
 When things get really bad, they help to…

-Rizatriptan is a prescription medicine so you’ll need to talk to your doctor first to see if it’s right for you.
+Rizatriptan is a prescription medicine, so you’ll need to talk to your doctor first to see if it’s right for you.
 Ready to get started?
-You can complete a Cove doctor consultation.
+You can complete a Cove doctor consultation now.

 Right away, of course (which means you should try to take it at the very first sign of a migraine).
-You can take rizatriptan with water, with or without food.
+You can take standard rizatriptan tablets with water, with or without food.
 Rizatriptan ODT can be taken without water or food, which is helpful for people who get nauseous during migraine attacks.